Alfalfa: benefits, dosage, contraindications

 ✪✪✪✪

-Thanks to phytoestrogens and its mineral richness, alfalfa can benefit women during menopause.
+Thanks to its phytoestrogens and richness in minerals, alfalfa may benefit women during menopause.
 Indeed, the decrease in estrogens promotes hair loss.

 Posologie